-Let’s mix it up with some things to avoid and some things to pursue.
-Then you can opt for the approach you prefer to start off with!
+So let's start with some things to avoid and some things to implement.
 If it’s easier for you to cut something out, start with that and then add on when you’re ready.
 Or, if it’s easier to add something in, get that boost to your health for the New Year and then ride it to the point of cutting out some unhealthy habits.

 REDUCE OR STOP

 1. Ditch the alcohol

 Consider giving your body a break and reducing your alcohol intake or dropping the drink entirely for a while.
 Given time, this may improve your egg quality too.
 Soda is not going to be a super healthy replacement for your hydration, so consider water, seltzer, and unsweetened tea.
 For the weekends, opt for a healthy mocktail - we have some great ones on our social media posts.